Moayadterro/Moayadterro/README.md

 - 👋 Hi, I’m @Moayadterro
 - 👀 I’m interested in JavaScript and React
-- 🌱 I’m currently learning Redux and Next.js
+- 🌱 I’m currently working with React, Redux and Next.js
-- 💞️ I’m looking to collaborate on React and MUI
+- 💞️ I’m looking to collaborate on React, Next or Node.js
 - 📫 How to reach me moaed.terro@gmail.com

 <!---